 The Northern Cape is physically the largest of our regions, the most sparsely populated and also one of the most diverse geographically.

 On the western side of the region is Namaqualand, an area up the coast from Cape Town, to the Namibian border, and extending some way inland.
-Stark but beautiful it is transformed one a year inhospitable, but once a year after winter rains when there is an explosion of wildflowers in springtime.
+Stark but beautiful, it is typically inhospitable, but once a year after the winter rains, there is an explosion of wildflowers in springtime.

 The area was one of the last havens of the Bushmen, or San, and their prolific rock-art.

-Some of our favorite places along the Northern Cape
+Some of our favourite places along the Northern Cape

 North of Cape Town, on the southern fringes of Namaqualand, lie the Cederberg Mountains.
 The area is famed for the rock-art of the Bushmen, or San people.